njadid/asynch_py/docs/input_output.rst

   {link id 2}
   {initial value 1} {initial value 2}

-The format is identical to that of an initial value file, with one important exception The initial value of EVERY state must be provided at each link For models with ``diff_start`` set to 0and ``no_ini_start`` set to dim, a recovery file is identical to an initial value file See Section 8 1 1 Warning: For the initial values of algebraic equations, no checks on the input data are performed to ensure the solution is consistent.
+The format is identical to that of an initial value file, with one important exception The initial value of EVERY state must be provided at each link For models with ``diff_start`` set to 0and ``no_ini_start`` set to dim, a recovery file is identical to an initial value file See :ref:`SetParamSizes` Warning: For the initial values of algebraic equations, no checks on the input data are performed to ensure the solution is consistent.

 If the initial values are pulled from a database, a corresponding database connection file is used.
 This file requires one query:

--  Query to pull all initial states for every link:
+1. Query to pull all initial states for every link:

   -  Inputs: integer value
   -  Returned tuples: (link id, initial value 1, initial value 2, )

 The query allows for one input to be used to obtain the needed information.
 This value could be, for example, an outlet link id or a unix time.
 Similar to recovery files, initial values must be provided for every link.